13 Ski Resorts Close to Calgary

 Driving distance from Calgary: 135 km

 Sunshine’s ace-in-the-hole is its elevation.
-Accessed by a gondola, the resort hub is at 7,200 feet, which means you can count on good snow quality.
-The resort’s other ace is the Sunshine Mountain Lodge, the only ski-in, ski-out hotel in Banff National Park.
+Accessed by a gondola, the resort hub is located at 7,200 feet, meaning you can count on good snow quality, even late into the season.
+The resort’s other ace is the Sunshine Mountain Lodge, the only ski-in, ski-out mountain top hotel in Banff National Park.
 Once the daytime bustle clears out and the gondolas stop running, the lodge becomes a remote mountain hideaway – albeit one with fireside dining and chalet-chic rooms with jetted tubs.
-Guests have the advantage of being first on the slopes in the morning and last out of aprs-ski at Mad Trapper’s Saloon.
+Hotel guests have the advantage of being first on the slopes in the morning, plus get to appreciate the atmosphere of the mountains at night.

 Lake Louise Ski Resort